webix-hub/docs/data/desktop/colorpicker.md

 	- **labelAlign** (string) - label alignment towards its container.
 Possible values are "left" and "right".
 In any way, it's placed left to the control;
     - **labelWidth** (number) - width of the label container;
 - **value** (hex code) - the initial value of the picker that is changed by picking any color from the colorboard.

+@metadescr:  Colorpicker allows for selecting a color from the dedicated colorboard desktop colorboard that is initialized on clicking its input field.
+Initialization js view colorpicker